dansRiete/sds011-nodemcu/lib/Nova_Fitness_Sds_dust_sensors_library/README.md

 ```

 ### Setting reporting mode to 'query'
-When 'query' mode is active the sensor will not send data automatically, you need to send `sds.queryPm()` command on order to measure PM values.
+When 'query' mode is active the sensor will not send data automatically, you need to send `sds.queryPm()` command on order to Measure PM values.
 ```
 ReportingModeResult result = sds.setQueryReportingMode();
 result.mode; // MODE::QUERY